AdaCore/ada-spark-rfcs/considered/rfc-finally.md

 ## Motivation

-Ada is a language with exceptions, but there is no way to have uncondional finalization of objects, apart from using either `goto_statements`, which are a verbose workaround, and controlled objects, which impose performance penalties and are not the most expressive way in some situations.
+Ada is a language with exceptions, but there is no way to have unconditional finalization of objects, apart from using either `goto_statements`, which are a verbose workaround, and controlled objects, which impose performance penalties and are not the most expressive way in some situations.